Hannah Scott (rower)

 Hannah Elizabeth Scott (born 18 June 1999) is a rower from Coleraine, Northern Ireland.
 Scott has received three medals from the European Rowing Championships between 2021 and 2024 in the quadruple sculls.
 At the World Rowing U23 Championships, she was second in the pairs event during 2018 and third in women's eight during 2019.
 Her quadruple sculls team were first at the 2023 World Rowing Championships and the 2024 Summer Olympics.
 With her Olympics victory, "Scott [was] the first female gold medallist from Northern Ireland since ...
 1972."
 Scott became a Member of the Order of the British Empire during 2025.

 Early life and education

-Scott's birth occurred in Coleraine, Northern Ireland on 18 June 1999.
+Scott was born in Coleraine, Northern Ireland on 18 June 1999.
+She attended D.H.
+Christie Memorial Primary School.
 She became interested in rowing during her teenage years.
 At the Irish Indoor Rowing Championship, she won the WJ16 division in 2015 and the WJ18 division during 2017.

-As an Irish Rowing Championships competitor, she won five medals during 2015.
+As an Irish Rowing Championships competitor, she won five medals in 2015.
 These included gold in the coxless four and silver in the double scull.
 The following year, she was second during the double scull and third in the eight.
 Scott was their Junior Single Sculls winner during 2017.
 Scott rowed at Princeton University during the late 2010s.

+In part fulfilment of her degree course, she chose to write a dissertation on how Brexit affected people in Northern Ireland: "The main driver for bringing us back together was sport", she observed.